concur/developer.concur.com/api-reference/authentication/getting-started.markdown

 # Getting Started

 Concur's new Oauth2 framework is a very simple way to implement a Unified Token Authentication mechanism within your application.
 Here is a four step guide to helping you get up to speed and making calls to Concur's API.

+**Note:** The old authentication documentation can be found [here](/api-reference-deprecated/old-auth/old-auth.html)

 ## 1. Obtain your Application clientID and clientSecret